Camera Animation

 Keyframes

-Add Keyframe – Create a new keyframe at the current timeline position.
+Add Keyframe – Create a new keyframe (interpolated from existing keyframes).

 Delete Keyframe – Remove a keyframe (requires at least 2 keyframes).